Track Titles To Say What?? Copyright (c) 1999-2014 Mark Turns.

 and see why.
 There are many adults, couples and households that do fall-under one, some or all of the scenarios and situations that are mentioned in the above-mentioned “What Is The Difference?” link/sound-clip.
 People are TOO concerned about what other people may think and this is one of the things that gets people into trouble that also includes financial hardships.
 There are times, when grown adults are so ready and quick to get rid of their parents when their parents become older by placing them in a senior facility.
 The grown adults will then become too busy to be bothered however, they’ll waste no time visiting or contacting their parents when they need money, services or someone to co-sign for something.
 In other words, only when they want something.

 Here’s a recap.
 If you default on your child-support or are delinquent on your child-support payments it will hurt your credit-rating.
 The courts can also garnish your wages, tax-returns, bank-accounts, lottery/gambling winnings and can also place liens against your retirement(s), properties and any other assets as allowed by law for child-support.
 If you’re not careful, you could possibly end-up paying child-support for a number of years including, for the rest of your life.
 Additional legal actions can also be taken if you refuse to pay or if you’re delinquent/default on child-support, alimony or spousal-support.
 Child-support doesn’t cease when the child(ren) turn the age of majority as long as back child-support is owed, period.
 It makes NO DIFFERENCE if the child(ren) are at or far above the age of majority.
 In other words, there are no statute of limitations on child-support.
 In this current society women as well as men do pay child-support.
 It’s true.
 Before I continue, I would like to say something about the current Social-Security System.
 They raised the Social-Security retirement age from age 62 to age 67 because, the excuse given by officials is that people are living longer.
 That’s a weak excuse.
 People deserve to enjoy life when they work hard.
 I feel that the Social Security retirement age should be moved back to age 62 because, it seems that many officials are hoping that you’ll die before you’re old enough to collect it so that they can keep what you’ve paid into Social-Security.
 That’s totally unfair as well as another cleaver scheme for profit to benefit the wealthy.
 Just think.
 If just 5000 people whom have worked and paid into Social-Security pass-away before the age of 67, think about how much money that is.
-Further food for thought.
-There’s the existing possibility of Social-Security recipients having his or her Social-Security actually reduced or actually cut off if he or she gets married.
+Here’s some additional food for thought concerning Social-Security.
+There’s the existing possibility of the Social-Security recipients benefits actually being reduced or terminated if he or she gets married.

 I think that there should be a law abruptly passed making it illegal for employers or anyone to check your credit whenever you apply for any job or use credit as an excuse to terminate your employment because, that’s discrimination.
 Furthermore, credit has nothing to do with how well that a person performs their job.
 Every time that an inquiry/check is made on your credit within a 6 month-1 year time-line this can hurt your credit especially, if there are several inquiries/checks made against your credit within the above-mentioned time-line.
 This is the other reason amongst other reasons why that many people have given-up as far as seeking employment.
 Question?
 If a persons credit is going to be used as one of the determining factors in them getting employment, then why would anyone take a chance on going to college along with using student-loans or any other financial resources to pay for college?
 Think about it.
 There are many times, when risk and foolishness are two totally different things.
 People also realize that there are times, when politics can also be a factor while seeking employment.
 Listen to the following sound-clip titled: “Qualified Person Or Candidate.”